phpMan > man > rrdcreate(1)

 which includes this argument, there is a dependency between that RRA and another RRA.
 The

-they appear in the create command).
-The dependent RRA for each RRA requiring the rra-num
+appear in the create command).
+The dependent RRA for each RRA requiring the rra-num argument

-bounds) within a window that constitutes a failure.
-If the FAILURES RRA is implicitly
+within a window that constitutes a failure.
+If the FAILURES RRA is implicitly created, the

 represents depends on the interval between primary data points.
 If the FAILURES RRA is